stsathya/LabExercise/README.md

-# Other ways to achieve through MS Azure
+# Other way through MS Azure

-I can achieve the same through Azure but I didn't get much time.
+I can achieve the same through Azure services but I didn't get much time.
 This will be a complete automation.

     1. All repo files will be stored in Azure Storage